 The first job for REO's newly installed printer was to produce a three-dimensional logo for the company.
 At the time of writing, the printer had also been used to produce a sample front panel of a REOVIB controller, incorporating some bespoke design.
 The sample is currently with a customer and has already received some positive feedback.

 Also referred to as additive manufacturing, 3D printing is a process that produces a three-dimensional, solid object of virtually any shape using a digital blueprint.
-This is realised through an additive process, where successive layers of material are laid down in different shapes.
+This is realized through an additive process, where successive layers of material are laid down in different shapes.

 However, it is only in the last two to three years that its effectiveness has improved to the point where it has become, not only a regular part of industry, but also a regular feature in the consumer media.